geeksforsocialchange/meeting-mood/README.md

 Consensus hand signals for online meetings

+If you are building from source run `go build` to get a binary file to run

-Run it with `go run *.go` or execute one of the release binaries and then open http://localhost:8844
+Then run it with `./meeting-mood` and open http://localhost:8844

+Specify the environment variable `PORT=8080` or pass the flag `--port 8080` to override the port number

 Put it on the internet and share the link with everybody in the meeting (use [Ngrok](https://ngrok.com/) and plain HTTP)

 ## Known Issues

-- Port is hardcoded
 - HTTPS through Ngrok doesn't work
 - Only a single meeting is supported
 - There is no authentication or authorisation